vcostin/pic-gallery/docs/e2e-testing-guide.md

 3. **Skip Authentication**
    - Use `test.skip()` for tests that require complex auth setup in some environments

+### Authentication Troubleshooting

+If authenticated tests are failing with redirects to the login page:

+1. **Check the auth storage file**: Verify `playwright/.auth/user.json` contains valid session cookies
+2. **Run the auth setup manually**: Run `npx playwright test auth.setup.ts --project=setup`
+3. **Browser inconsistencies**: Ensure you're using the same browser configuration for auth setup and tests
+4. **Session expiration**: Check if your NextAuth session is configured with a very short expiration time
 ## CI/CD Integration

 Tests will run automatically: